 In Genesis there’s a story about a massive flood.
 Rain for a month and a half; waters which covered every hill in the area, and killed every living thing.
-It was, states the author of Genesis, God’s way of getting rid of the violence in the land—by getting rid of everybody but one righteous (well, righteous enough) family.
+It was, states the author of Genesis, God’s way of getting rid of the violence in the land: He got rid of everybody except this one righteous (well, righteous enough) family.

 Starts like this.